jakubtuchol/jakubtuchol.github.io/_posts/2017-01-02-yearly-reading-list.markdown

 * This book is nuts.
 It's a picture of a man who is completely lost and detached from the world outside him.
 While I was expecting this to play out much like Thomas Bernhard's *The Loser*, the way in which the narrator is drawn into political events around him turns it into something which I cannot completely grasp.
 I have read very few books with this much intelligence and guts.

+9) [**The Corrections** by *Jonathan Franzen*][corrections]

+* This is my second or third read of this book, and it remains one of the best novels I have ever read.
+It's psychedelic, all-encompassing, a bit unreadable at points (there are only so many times I want to read about Alfred Lambert wetting himself).
+But it's also generous and creates characters that I legitimately cared deeply about.
+And it also manages to wring emotion from the unlikeliest of places.
+Definitely worth the reread.

 [black_flags]:         https://www.amazon.com/Black-Flags-Rise-Joby-Warrick/dp/0804168938
 [shock_doctrine]:      https://www.amazon.com/Shock-Doctrine-Rise-Disaster-Capitalism/dp/0312427999
 [stranger]:            https://www.amazon.com/Stranger-Albert-Camus/dp/0679720200